AdobeDocs/release-notes.en/current.md

 * **Adobe Analytics with Experience Cloud Setup Automation for Forms** &ndash; You can now enable Adobe Analytics with Experience Cloud Setup Automation with a flip of a couple of buttons.
 It enables you to connect [!DNL AEM Forms as a Cloud Service] with Experience Platform tags and Adobe Analytics to capture and track performance metrics for your published forms.
 * **Adobe Analytics report template for Adaptive Forms** &ndash; [!DNL Forms as a Cloud Service] now provides an Adobe Analytics report out-of-the-box.
 It helps you easily understand the performance of your forms.
 The form-level metrics provide you with an insight into how the form is performing on multiple key performance indicators (KPIs) like renditions, visitors, submissions, and average fill time.
 By tracking user behavior and feedback, you can identify areas of the form that are causing confusion and guide improvements to the form's design and functionality.
-* [Form Fragment in Adaptive Forms based on Core Components](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/authoring-adaptive-forms-core-components/create-an-adaptive-form-on-forms-cs/adaptive-form-fragments-core-components.html?lang=en) &ndash; Say goodbye to duplication, optimize your digital inventory, and improve collaboration as you elevate your form-building experience with [!UICONTROL Form Fragments].
+* [[!UICONTROL Form Fragments] in [!UICONTROL Adaptive Forms] based on Core Components](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/authoring-adaptive-forms-core-components/create-an-adaptive-form-on-forms-cs/adaptive-form-fragments-core-components.html?lang=en) &ndash; Say goodbye to duplication, optimize your digital inventory, and improve collaboration as you elevate your form-building experience with [!UICONTROL Form Fragments].
 These reusable components seamlessly integrate into multiple forms, streamlining the creation of consistent and professional-looking forms. [!UICONTROL Form Fragments] ensure reusability, standardization, and brand consistency through _change once and reflect everywhere_ functionality.
 Experience greater maintainability and efficiency as updates made in one place are automatically propagated across all forms that use these fragments.
 * [Enhanced Acrobat Sign Workflow step](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/create-form-centric-workflows/aem-forms-workflow-step-reference.html?lang=en#sign-document-step-sign-document-step) &ndash; The [!DNL Acrobat Sign] Workflow step is enhanced to include the following:

   * **Government ID-Based Authentication for Acrobat Sign** &ndash; Acrobat Sign Government ID-Based Authentication offers an additional layer of verification by enabling users to authenticate their identity using government-issued IDs (driver's license, national ID, passport).
 By using trusted identification documents, this enhancement adds an extra level of confidence to the signing process, making it ideal for scenarios that require heightened security, compliance, and user validation.